 Qorintiyim Aleph/1 Corinthians 11:31 “For if we were to examine ourselves, we would not be judged.”

-This Hebrew root word is the noun נֶגַע nega – Strong’s H5061 which means, ‘a stroke, plague, mark, affliction, infection, wound, disease’ and this comes from the primitive root word נָגַע naga – Strong’s H5060 and means, ‘to touch, strike, reach, cause to touch, join’ and denotes that which pertains when one thing (or person) physically contacts another.
+The Hebrew root word that is used, is the noun נֶגַע nega – Strong’s H5061 which means, ‘a stroke, plague, mark, affliction, infection, wound, disease’ and this comes from the primitive root word נָגַע naga – Strong’s H5060 and means, ‘to touch, strike, reach, cause to touch, join’ and denotes that which pertains when one thing (or person) physically contacts another..

 In a clear prophecy of Messiah – the revealed Arm of יהוה – we are told how He would be stricken for our transgressions.
 In the following verse the root word נֶגַע nega – Strong’s H5061 is translated as ‘stricken’:

 Yeshayahu/Isaiah 53:8 “He was taken from prison and from judgment.
 And as for His generation, who considered that He shall be cut off from the land of the living?
 For the transgression of My people He was stricken.”

 Kěpha reminds us that Messiah suffered for our sins:

 Kěpha Aleph/1 Peter 3:18 “Because even Messiah once suffered for sins, the righteous for the unrighteous, to bring you to Elohim, having been put to death indeed in flesh but made alive in the Spirit”.